waowave/xao_cms/README.md

 [x] markdown using goldmark. with tables and emoji.
 [x] bluemonday sanitize function
 [x] sprig v3 functions
-[x] pass GET reqest params to template env
+[x] pass GET reqest params to template env and fetch request params

 now - production ready, but if next releases some functions / libraries can be changed.
 docs coming soon...